jdittrich/userNeedResearchBook/text/allURBook.md

 	- I analyze JavaScript code to understand patterns
 	- It is great to quickly test something using a JavaScript  framework

-These are ordered by simple word occurance.
-But the for design and inspiration it is far more useful to order them by the underlying meaning from the users perspective:
+These are ordered by simple word occurrence.
+But for designing and inspiration it is far more useful to order them by the meaning from the users perspective:

 - Trying out is good
 	- To try out stuff in HTML is fun
-	- It is great to quckly test something using a javascript framework
+	- It is great to quickly test something using a javascript framework

 - Learning makes own coding better
 	- I analyse Javascript code to understand patterns